 Just as public frustration with democracy is mounting across the West, social turmoil and new technologies are splintering the very political authority governments need to act.

-Until recently, political violence in the United States was carried out by radical fringe groups.
-Today, ordinary people in a deeply polarized society consume and espouse once-radical ideas and are primed to commit violence.
+In a deeply polarized United States, ordinary people now consume and espouse once-radical ideas and are primed to commit violence.

 Shortcomings in governance and electoral administration may be accelerating India’s slide to autocracy.
 Were these flaws embedded in Indian democracy from the start?